autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 ## Autoware-compatible map providers

-Apart from creating HD maps yourself, you can also use a mapping service from the following Autoware-compatible map providers:
+If it is not possible to create HD maps yourself, you can use a mapping service from the following Autoware-compatible map providers instead:

 - [MAP IV, Inc.](https://www.map4.jp/)
 - [AISAN TECHNOLOGY CO., LTD.](https://www.aisantec.co.jp/)